- Undergraduate

 - A 2.000 GPA in all Psychology coursework is required to complete the major.
 If a course is repeated, both grades are counted in the PSYC GPA.

 - Students who have less than a 2.0 GPA in all psychology coursework at the end of a semester will be put on probationary status in the major.
+Students with two consecutive semesters with a psychology GPA below 2.0 will not be permitted to continue in the major.

-A. Fundamentals of Psychology (4 courses, 12 credits from 2000-level courses)
+A. Fundamentals of Psychology (4 courses, 12 credits)

 One course must be completed from each of the following four pillars: